mwebber14/Markov-Mission/README.md

     this fall and the soccer season, I am hoping to use this program to quickly generate posts, so I can stay focused on playing the game.

 How I was challened:

+    I think this project was definitely a challenge for me.
+The biggest challenge at first was the project as a whole and trying to think of something that would be unique and fun.
+Every project that I have done in the past has had a very specific prompt with an expected end goal.
+    This was the first project where it was entirely up to me to decide what I did and what I created.
+Figuring out where to start and what to do was certainly a challenge.
+I also found it challenging to not think too big.
+Since we were only given a week for the project, I had to keep my ideas concise and focused.
+Sometimes really grand plans would flash through my brain, but trying to conceive them in code was not possible given the time frame.
+        I chose to use python, partially because I am comfortable with the language, but more importantly because of the unique functionality in PIL.
+I discovered that PIL has a very unique pdf creation function as well as a lot of other interesting functions to photoshop and edit images.
+Reading about this library and its different functionalities was time consuming and difficult.
+It took me many hours to correctly implement the few PIL functions that I ultimately incorporated.

 Why I think it is creative:

+    I think my program is creative, because I have never really come across something like it before.
+    I am sure that some sort of random Instagram post generator exists out there, but I have never seen it.
+    Additionally, this program is creating visual art that I would have never created.
+There is the off chance I could have eventually combined photos in a unique way to create something that my program did, but given the volume of images and captions, I find it unlikely.
+Something that is creative is unique, and I believe my program is unique for the basic criteria we were given.

 Credit to sources: